GDIK2022/GDIK-GeoComponent-Suite/README.md

 # MP Map
-Interactive map as a web component based on the master portal API
+Interactive map as a web component based on the masterportal API

 ## Development
 ### Setup